 For 3 years prior to joining the DRC, she was employed at the North Central Texas Council of Governments where she was responsible for economic data research efforts, supporting agency departments, local governments, and the general public.
 She holds a bachelor’s degree in Political Science from Midwestern State University and a Master of Public Administration (M.P.A) degree from the University of North Texas.

 Virginia Martinez Schaefer, J.D. joined the Dallas Regional Chamber in November 2014.
-As the Vice President of Public Policy, she leads the Public Policy team and is responsible for working with board members and other volunteers to develop and advocate for public policy positions related to environment, energy, transportation, economic development, and water supply issues.
+As the Senior Vice President of Public Policy, she leads the Public Policy team and is responsible for working with board members and other volunteers to develop and advocate for public policy positions related to healthcare, energy, transportation, economic development, and water supply issues.

 The Public Policy team also initiates opportunities for DRC members to interact with leading elected officials.
 Mrs. Schaefer represents the policy positions of the DRC to elected officials and their staff for all levels of government.